-There were four radios with Ch16, Ch67, CH00 and Ch11 and in those days no shore station was permitted to transmit.
+There were four radios with Ch 16, Ch 67, CH 0 and Ch 11 and in those days no shore station was permitted to transmit.

-In August 2011 a DF (direction finding) set was installed to pick up emergency transmissions on CH16 and which would give a three figure read-out of the bearing of that signal.
+In August 2011 a DF (direction finding) set was installed to pick up emergency transmissions on CH16 and would give a three figure read-out of the bearing of that signal.
 Around the same time AIS was installed.
 Also in the summer of 2011, QHM asked us to log numbers of leisure craft in and out of the harbour.
 This involved an additional watch keeper who stood outside on the balcony which a clipboard.
 Over a two week period we logged 6400 movements with 1259 on a Saturday.